hulinghuan/FindMyTwitchChats/README.md

 # Examples:

-Example 1: Directly fetch the twitch chat and search your messages:
+Example 1: Directly fetch the twitch chats and search your messages:
 ```bash
 ➜ python findmychat.py -u https://www.twitch.tv/videos/160499333 -n grimlinzbot -s grimmmz
 ➜ At 01 Hour, 11 Minute, 26 Second: Twitch Prime is a premium experience on Twitch that is included with an Amazon Prime membership. ➜ A FREE CHANNEL SUBSCRIPTION EVERY 30 DAYS TO BE USED ON ANY PARTNERED CHANNEL, ad-free viewing on Twitch, exclusive emotes, and chat badge.